HusseinRizkana/computer-vision-rock-paper-scissors/README.md

 # Rock-Paper-Scissors-Repo
 > This is a rockpaper scissors game to be played using computer vision.
-The tools used are teachablemachines was used for creating the model to detect rock paper and scissors with the output being a tensorflow keras model.
+The tools used are Teachable Machine was used for creating the model to detect rock paper and scissors with the output being a tensorflow keras model.

 ## Milestone 1